janfaracik/proposals/app-bar/proposal.md

 `Group` is a new field which allows developers to group their actions together if need be.
 There are several predefined groups, but developers can create their own if necessary - `FIRST_IN_APP_BAR, IN_APP_BAR, LAST_IN_APP_BAR, FIRST_IN_MENU, IN_MENU, LAST_IN_MENU`.
 Suggestions of where best to place an action would be available in the Design Library.

-`Action` (name TBC as it conflicts with the current Action model) is a new field which dictates what happens when a user clicks an action.
-There are several options developers can use - `LinkAction` (the default, defaults to the existing `urlName` field), `ConfirmationAction` (displays a confirmation popup, e.g. for deleting projects), `DropdownAction` (for displaying submenus) and lastly `JavascriptAction` (for executing arbitrary JS code, such as for building projects).
+`Event` is a new field which dictates what happens when a user clicks an action.
+There are several options developers can use - `LinkEvent` (the default, defaults to the existing `urlName` field), `ConfirmationEvent` (displays a confirmation popup, e.g. for deleting projects) and lastly `JavascriptAction` (for executing arbitrary JS code, such as for building projects).
+A `DropdownEvent` (for displaying submenus) could be implemented in the future for complex menus.

 `Semantic` is a new field which defines the _intention_ of an action by changing its appearance (see [Semantics on the Design Library](https://weekly.ci.jenkins.io/design-library/Colors/)).
 This can be seen in the above pictures where `Build now` and `Delete project` have set the semantic field to `BUILD` and `DESTRUCTIVE` respectively.